 The Bible is clear that genuine and false prophets will exist until the end.
 I believe the first step in identifying a true prophet is found in the book of Ezekiel: “The word of the Lord came to me [Ezekiel]: ‘Son of man, prophesy against the prophets of Israel who are now prophesying.
 Say to those who prophesy out of their own imagination:

-[They deceitfully say] ‘Hear the word of the Lord!
+- [They deceitfully say] ‘Hear the word of the Lord!
 [But,] This is what the Sovereign Lord says [to them]: Woe to the foolish prophets who follow their own spirit and have seen nothing!
 Your prophets, O Israel, are like [noisy] jackals [roaming aimlessly] among ruins.
 You [claim to speak on my behalf, but you] have not gone up to the breaks in the wall to repair it for the house of Israel [that is, you have not turned My people away from their decadent sins] so that it [My house] will stand firm [in righteousness] in the battle on the day of the Lord.
 Their visions are false and their divinations a lie.’
 They say, ‘The Lord declares,’ when the Lord has not sent them; yet they expect their words to be fulfilled.
 Have you not seen false visions and uttered lying divinations when you say, ‘The Lord declares,’ though I have not spoken?’”
-(Ezekiel 13:1-7, insertions and italics mine)
+(Ezekiel 13:1-7, insertions and italics added)

 Visions are not indicative